MrGraversen/SteamShots.NET/README.md

 # SteamShots.NET

-An utility to disover, extract, and organize the arcaic hell that is Steam screenshots.
+A Windows utility to disover, extract, and organize the arcaic hell that is Steam screenshots.

 ### Dependencies and Requirements